-Ever since Greek/Latin stopped being mandatory there has been a noticable and consistent decline in the correct usage of English.
-Learning these languages not only stimulates the mind, but also provides some insight into one aspect of the distant past of English.
-When you look at all of the English terms of Classical origin, it is obvious that the study of these languages is a useful endeavor.
-This is not only because of the original “root words” but also because of how well one must command the English language in order to adequately translate them.
+Since Greek/Latin stopped being mandatory, there has been a noticeable and consistent decline in the correct usage of English.
+Learning these languages not only stimulates the mind but also provides insight into one aspect of the distant past of English.
+When you look at all of the English terms of Classical origin, it is obvious that studying these languages is useful.
+This is not only because of the original “root words” but also because of how well one must have English language fluency to adequately translate them.
 If your high school or college has these available, take them.

 You can make some cash on campus.

-If you have never liked having a real job, being the best Spanish-speaking non-professor on campus can have its benefits.
+If you have never liked having a real job, being the best Spanish-speaking non-professor on campus can benefit you.
 College students may be poor, but their parents aren’t!
-Offering individual tutoring not only helps your wallet, but also helps others.
+Offering individual tutoring not only helps your wallet but also helps others.

-Carry on conversations around those who don’t speak the language.
+Carry on conversations with those who don’t speak the language.

-What could be more fun than being able to discuss how rude somebody who just ran into you on the bus is when he can’t understand you?
+What could be more fun than discussing how rude somebody who just ran into you on the bus is when he can’t understand you?